exiaoranyang/vct-elo-tracker/README.md

 ### Formula

 The calculations use a basic formula as the foundation:
-1. First expected elo is calculated, where:
+1. First expected win probability is calculated, where:

 ```math
 E_A = \frac{1}{1+10^{(S_A - S_B)/400}}